ruanyl/reapex/README.md

 Reapex is created to serve the following purpose:

-#### As a developer, I want to configure and start a react/redux application quickly.

-> Managing a react/redux scaffolding isn't an exciting job. create-react-app could help a bit here, but Reapex let you create a react/redux application in just a few lines of code.

-#### As a developer, I get tired of writing and maintaining Action Types, and I want to get rid of writing every Action Creator manually.
+#### Get rid of Redux boilerplate.

 > Action Types are just string constants, and Action Creators are "function constants".
 One can derive Action Type and Action Creator from a reducer function.
 Why would I have to create them manually?

 > Reapex simplified the creation of Action Type/Action Creator/Reducer and combined them to one concept which is called "Mutation".
 It lets you focus on writing the code logic, not copy/paste boilerplates.

-#### As the application grows, the code should be robust enough to scale.
+#### Modularization and ready for code splitting and dynamic loading.

-> Reapex is designed in a way that modules have a clear boundary with each other, and code split/dynamic loading is in the bone.
-Modules which baked with redux/redux-saga can be shared in different applications and Reapex support plugin which makes it easy to publish these reusable modules to npm.
+> Reapex is designed in a way that modules have a clear boundary with each other, it forces people to think in a modularized way when working with Reapex.

+> Reapex support plugin which makes it easy to share reusable modules, for example, publish to npm.
 Such as [reapex-plugin-modal](https://github.com/ReapexJS/reapex-plugin-modal)

 #### Built with the love of TypeScript
-> Reapex is written with TypeScript which means you get strong typed state, selectors, actions out of the box.
+> Reapex is written with TypeScript which means you get strong typed state, selectors, actions.

 ## Features
 - [x] Reapex will automatically create actions/action types, much less boilerplate which makes app easy to maintain and less refactoring costs